Cold Spring Tavern

 Cold Spring Tavern was established as a stagecoach stop in 1865.
 Originally known as the "Cold Spring Relay Station", it was a horse changeover and meals break station.
 The tavern is located 20 minutes north of Santa Barbara, California, in Cold Spring Canyon, which is about a mile off Highway 154 along Stagecoach Road (in the San Marcos Pass area).

 The tavern serves steak, lamb, venison, duck, and rabbit.

+In 1956, Cold Spring Tavern was the first restaurant to serve Steve Henson's original salad dressing.
+Henson and his wife had recently moved to a nearby guest ranch they renamed “Hidden Valley Ranch”, and decided to try marketing the dressing in the area when it became popular with guests.
+Audrey Ovington, a friend of the Hensons who owned the tavern at the time, was their first commercial customer, and the condiment has since been known as ranch dressing.

 Recognition

-The tavern was chosen as the BEST place for a Romantic Getaway and The Santa Barbara Independent called it "pure MAGIC!"
+The tavern was chosen as the “BEST place for a Romantic Getaway” and the Santa Barbara Independent called it "pure MAGIC!"
 They have been noted as one of the few (if not only) restaurants serving bear.

-In 2019 it was featured in a Santa Barbara episode of the Cooking Channel's Man v.
+In 2019, it was featured in a Santa Barbara episode of the Cooking Channel's Man v.
 Food.